kirill26031/rl-value-based/README.md

 For second task I chose SAC algorithm.
 [SAC notebook](explore sac.ipynb)
+With replay buffer initialization with successfull runs, we can see progress.

 For third task I tried 2 approaches (DDPG, DQN with discrete action scape).
 # DDPG